EduBase: Creating Offers

 - Short Physical Mobility Period: Limited time on-site may constrain opportunities for deeper intercultural immersion and relationship-building.

-Inclusive COIL (Collaborative Online International Learning) refers to designing and facilitating online international collaborations that ensure participation is equitable, accessible, and meaningful for all students, regardless of their socioeconomic status, physical abilities, learning styles, or cultural backgrounds.
-It acknowledges diversity and seeks to create an environment where all participants can fully engage and contribute.
+Inclusive COIL ensures that participation is equitable, accessible, and meaningful for all students, regardless of their socioeconomic status, physical abilities, learning styles, or cultural backgrounds.
+It acknowledges diversity and seeks to create an environment where participants can fully engage and contribute.

 - Equitable Access: Providing the necessary resources, tools, and support to ensure all participants can engage meaningfully.

-- Cultural Responsiveness: Acknowledging and valuing diverse cultural perspectives and ensuring that tasks and interactions are culturally sensitive and inclusive.
+- Cultural Responsiveness: Acknowledging and valuing diverse cultural perspectives and guaranteeing that tasks and interactions are culturally sensitive and inclusive.

 - Universal Design for Learning (UDL): Incorporating flexibility in content delivery, task formats, and assessment methods to accommodate diverse needs.